ucan-wg/ucan-ipld/README.md

 ## 2.5 Signature

 The signature MUST be computed by first encoding it as a [canonical JWT](#3-jwt-canonicalization), and then signed with the issuer's private key.
-Signatures MUST be encoded into a _varisig_ multiformat representation `<varint sig_alg_code><vairint sig_size><bytes sig_output>`.
+Signatures MUST be encoded into a _varsig_ multiformat representation `<varint sig_alg_code><vairint sig_size><bytes sig_output>`.
 The _varsig_ multiformat codes are expected to be [registered multicodec codes](https://github.com/multiformats/multicodec).
 Not registered signature types MAY be added under `NonStandardSignature`s.

 ``` ipldsch
 type Signature union {